sccn/sccn.github.io/tutorials/10_Group_analysis/component_clustering_tools.md

 Several algorithms are available: *kmeans*, *neural network*, and *affinity* clustering.

-*Kmeans* requires the Matlab Statistics Toolbox, while *neural network* clustering uses a function from the Matlab Neural Network Toolbox.
-A version of *kmeans* that does not require the Matlab Statistics Toolbox is also available. *Affinity* clustering does not require any toolbox.
+*Kmeans* requires the MATLAB Statistics Toolbox, while *neural network* clustering uses a function from the MATLAB Neural Network Toolbox.
+A version of *kmeans* that does not require the MATLAB Statistics Toolbox is also available. *Affinity* clustering does not require any toolbox.
 We recommend using *affinity* clustering which does not require to specify the number of clusters, then try the *kmeans* algorithm if the results are not satisfactory.

 For *kmeans*, note that the default number of clusters is set so on average there will be one computed per subject per cluster.
 For example, if